cs-ed/impacts-stevewalston/README.md

     * What the impact was
     * What led to the impact
     * What could have been done to prevent the impact
+    * Whether a lack of diversity had a role in the impact

 #### Investigation 2